mozziemozz/M365CallFlowVisualizer/README.md

 These are planned changes.
 There is no ETA nor is it guaranteed that these features will ever be added.

 # Legal
 This script is provided free of charge.
 Please do not sell it in any form.
-Please include my name, Twitter and GitHub handle/links if you plan to post about this tool online.
+Please include my name, Twitter and GitHub handle/links if you plan to post about this tool online or offline.
 Thank you.